| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Special Topic: Wine and Strong Drink

-The phrase "in the Spirit" is literally "in spirit," which is a way to refer to a human being.
+The phrase "in the Spirit" is literally "in spirit," which is a way to refer to a human being or a trance state.
 The decision to capitalize "spirit" is translation committee's choice.
-The Greek uncial texts on which our modern translations are based, are all capital letters with no space between the words.
+The Greek uncial texts on which our modern translations are based are all capital letters with no space between the words and no capitalization or punctuation marks.
 Here, there is no DEFINITE ARTICLE.
 Therefore, this phrase refers to a trance or vision.

 Special Topic: Spirit (pneuma) in the NT